 The brief at the start of the hackathon was the kind that makes everyone in the room nod: build a skill that turns customer feedback into marketing posts.
 We had Slack channels full of call summaries, call recordings sitting in a meeting-transcript tool, a competitor-blog list, and a marketing site with thirty published posts in the house style.
 The shape of the demo was obvious — read the signals, pick the topic, write the draft, push it to the CMS.
 End-to-end.

-We almost shipped that.
-Then we deliberately broke it in two places.
+So we deliberately broke the pipeline in two places.

 The result is a workflow that, on the surface, looks slower and less impressive than the end-to-end version.
 The skill cannot create a draft until a human approves the topic.
 It cannot mark a topic approved until a separate brand and voice check has passed.
 Two gates, both blocking, both wired into the contract of the skill itself rather than left as polite suggestions.